BuildingSync/BuildingSync-website/README.rst

 BuildingSync Tool
 =================

-This repo holds the Django-backed, Angular-fronted website for my BuildingSync to SEED tool work.
+This repo is the Django-backed, Angular-fronted website for my BuildingSync to SEED tool work.

 Testing |tstimage|_
 -------------------